 Mites have four stages in their life cycle: egg, larva, nymph and adult.
 Six-legged larval mites hatch from eggs after a period of incubation.
 After a full meal, parasitic animal and bird mites molt and transform into nymphs with eight legs.
 Following a second feeding and one or more molts, the adult develops.
 The life cycle requires up to one week for completion.
 Adults can survive off the host for 3-4 weeks (Loomis 1984)

-Infested birds of all types the carriers.
+Infested birds of all types are the carriers.
 When birds are housed or transported in close contact with each other, mites readily transfer from one host to another.
 Indirect transmission by recently contaminated equipment and supplies may also introduce mites to a loft.

 Red Mites live in the cracks and crevices all around the pigeon loft.
-They only move on to pigeons for the duration of the evening to suck blood.
+They only move on to pigeons for the duration of the evening and night to suck blood.
 These mites can easily go undetected during the day.

 Diagnosis of Red Mites in Pigeons

 Visual inspection of the feathers of pigeons will reveal the mites on the feathers or on the skin.
 Placing of traps (e.g. balls of cotton wool) nests in the evening and removing them in the morning will reveal the presence of red mites.